Clarkstown, New York

 Clarkstown is a town in Rockland County, New York, United States.
 The town is on the eastern border of the county, located north of the town of Orangetown, east of the town of Ramapo, south of the town of Haverstraw, and west of the Hudson River.
 As of the 2020 census, the town had a total population of 86,855.
 The hamlet of New City, the county seat of Rockland County, is also the seat of town government and of the Clarkstown Police Department, the county sheriff's office, and the county correctional facility.
 New City makes up about 41.47% of the town's population.

-In 2008, Clarkstown became one of 600 municipalities nationwide to sign the United States Mayor's Climate Protection Agreement to reduce carbon dioxide emissions to 7 percent below the 1990 levels by 2012.

 History

 The town of Clarkstown was created in 1791 from the town of Haverstraw in Orange County, before Rockland County was formed.

 Geography

 The Hudson River defines the eastern border of the town, which is opposite the town of Mount Pleasant in Westchester County.

 According to the United States Census Bureau, the town has a total area of 46.9 sqmi, of which 38.5 sqmi is land and 8.4 sqmi (17.87%) is water.

 The New York State Thruway (Interstate 87/Interstate 287) intersects the Palisades Interstate Parkway in the town.